Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 8

 deck, aft.
 The shell had struck

-& expladed; it had not piersed
+& exploded; it had not pierced

-farmour but had punched
+/ armour but had punched

-this big pragment out.
+this big fragment out.
 The

-Edges were clear cut as if sawn;
+edges were clear cut as if sawn;

-the pin on the shell had wrenched
+the spin on the shell had wrenched

-the metal around the centre in
+the metal around the centre in a

 circular direction, leaving strongly